georgercarder/walk_thru_phase0/README.md

 ---

-//// bulk of article will be focused here
+//// !!! bulk of article will be focused here !!!

-// for each node descriptions of build and setup

-// what role each client will have in the system (be specific as to what capabilities are in phase 0 and final phase)
+// quick list of cast of characters

+//// eth1 node
+	/// write up:
+	///  what it is
+	///  how it will eventually fit in
+	///  how it currently fits in (phase 0)
+	///  build, configure, run notes

+//// beacon node
+	/// write up:
+	///  what it is
+	///  how it will eventually fit in
+	///  how it currently fits in (phase 0)
+	///  build, configure, run notes

+//// validator node
+	/// write up:
+	///  what it is
+	///  how it will eventually fit in
+	///  how it currently fits in (phase 0)
+	///  build, configure, run notes

 ---